 From poker to sports betting, he did it all.
-And one point he got lucky enough where he made $9000 from a sports bet.
-But sadly it didn’t last long and over the next year or so he lost all of that money from bad bets.
+At one point, he got lucky enough and made $9,000 from a sports bet.
+Sadly, his luck didn’t last long, and over the next year or so he lost all of that money because of bad bets.

 The Timothy Sykes era

-Tim Grittani spent the next few months learning from Timothy Sykes on how to trade stocks.
-After he felt that learned enough he wanted to start trading, but there was one big issue… he didn’t have enough money to open up a brokerage account.
+Tim Grittani spent the next few months learning from Timothy Sykes how to trade stocks.
+After he felt that he learned enough, he wanted to start trading, but there was one big issue… he didn’t have enough money to open up a brokerage account.

 The brokerage account he wanted to use required a minimum of $12,500, but he didn’t have that much money.
 So he reached out to his friends and family and borrowed the difference.

-But there was 1 big stipulation that his friends and family gave him…
+But there was one big stipulation that his friends and family gave him…

-Tim wasn’t able to trade with the borrowed money, it had to sit in the account.
-He was only able to trade with his portion of the money, which was $1500 at the time.
+Tim wasn’t able to trade with the borrowed money.
+The money had to sit in the account.
+He was only able to trade with his portion of the money, which was $1,500 at the time.

 Because of his limited capital, he decided that he was going to focus on buying penny stocks.
 He didn’t want to mess around with expensive stocks like Google or Apple as he didn’t have enough money.

-Within the first 6 months of using what he learned in the Millionaire Challenge program, he made over $40,000.
-At one point he even made $11,000 in 15 minutes.
+Within the first six months of using what he learned in the Millionaire Challenge program, he made over $40,000.
+At one point, he made $11,000 in 15 minutes.
 He bought the stock AGRT at 40 cents and sold it at 70 cents… all within 15 minutes.

 He also realizes that although he is doing well, he needs to continue to improve upon his financial education as things change over time.
-So to improve upon his education he isn’t just reading what he can find online, instead he is focusing a large portion of his time networking with other traders as that is providing him with more insights than anything else.
+To improve upon his education, he isn’t just reading what he can find online; instead, he is focusing a large portion of his time on networking with other traders as that is providing him with more insights than anything else.

-There are 2 main points you should learn from this story…
+There are two main points you should learn from this story…

 The first is to take action.
-There are a lot of people who give advice on how you to can make money.
-But very few people take action on it because it requires a lot of work.
+There are a lot of people who give advice on how you can make money.
+But very few people take action because it requires a lot of work.

-For example, Tim tried out Millionaire Challenge program because he found out others were making thousands of dollars from it.
-But yet most people ignored it as it isn’t quick and easy money, it requires you to be willing to put in the time and effort.
+For example, Tim tried Millionaire Challenge program because he found out others were making thousands of dollars from it.
+But yet most people ignored it as it isn’t quick and easy money.
+It requires you to be willing to put in the time and effort.

-Secondly, if you want something bad enough, go out there and fight for it.
+Secondly, if you want something badly enough, go out there and fight for it.
 Don’t ever give up!
-Not everything works out the way you expect, but if you keep trying sooner or later you will do well.
+Not everything works out the way you expect, but if you keep trying, sooner or later you will do well.

 For example, Tim didn’t succeed at first with gambling, but he eventually reached his goals through the stock market.
-And I also didn’t succeed at first… I was in the hole a million bucks before I really started to make money.
-It took me 4 years before I really started to make good money.
+And I also didn’t succeed at first… I was a million bucks in the hole before I really started to make money.
+It took me four years before I started to make good money.

 What other lessons can you learn from Tim’s story?